 Looking over the current iPhone 7 vs iPhone 8 prices on Swappa, we’re able to see the current going rate for each model and compare them against each other.
-On average, you can get a higher capacity iPhone 7 (128GB) for around $40 less than the cheapest iPhone 8 (64GB).
+On average, you can get a higher capacity iPhone 7 (128GB) for around the same price as the cheapest iPhone 8 (64GB).
 This can be really helpful for those who need more storage space for games, photos, and 4K videos.

-Even when comparing the two highest storage configurations, the differences in price is similar, with the iPhone 7 (256GB) going for $40-$60 less than the iPhone 8 (256GB).
+And when comparing the largest storage config (256GB), you can get an iPhone 7 (256GB) for around $40-$50 less than the iPhone 8 (256GB).
 Not a bad deal, especially when you consider how similar the two models are.
 The only question is how much do those savings matter to you?

 Why you should get the iPhone 7